-Risk Title Current Risk Score Controls and Mitigations CSLT-D1 - Changes in demand for services post-pandemic destabilise the market for adult social care Risk Description: Cause - The global Covid 19 pandemic resulted in a higher than much lower level than most of the country) and also in the older population in gene Event - Heightened news coverage of care home infections and fatalities has result ones in these settings.
-In addition, people in receipt of personal care in their own his contracting the infection, although this has now reversed.
-With more informal care with temporary financial packages to stabilise the market place these arrangement.
-Impact - Future demand for services remains unknown, but it is likely that the consultance outbreaks will result in fewer residential care home placements with care through therefore has the potential to destabilise the care homes market due to the non-finance of their business model, with attendant increased demand in other sectors.
-Supported to reduced activity and risk of infection transmission.
-Providers are reporting wider insurance.
-There will be further pressure on prices for this, PPE and other business.
-Summary of Controls and Mitigations:- ng reluctant to plant to maintain se eople being furlo ainable in the sho nedia portrayal of g the favoured ch nomes.
-It also pla much larger pac e short term or ne ace their loved ervices for of ughed coupled out term.
-Care home noice.
-This aces increased kages of care eding to change er pressure due Amber Develop an understanding of demand for care home and personal care placements during the pandemic (January to June).
+Risk Title Current Risk Score Controls and Mitigations CSLT-D1 - Changes in demand for services post- pandemic destabilise the market for adult social care 24: Very High Risk Description: Cause - The global Covid 19 pandemic resulted in a higher than usual level of deaths in care homes (albeit at a much lower level than most of the country) and also in the older population in general.
+Event - Heightened news coverage of care home infections and fatalities has resulted in families being reluctant to place their loved ones in these settings.
+In addition, people in receipt of personal care in their own homes were reluctant to maintain services for of contracting the infection, although this has now reversed.
+With more informal care available due to people being furloughed coupled with temporary financial packages to stabilise the market place these arrangements have been sustainable in the short term.
+Impact - Future demand for services remains unknown, but it is likely that the consequences of the media portrayal of care home outbreaks will result in fewer residential care home placements with care through the front door being the favoured choice.
+This therefore has the potential to destabilise the care homes market due to the non-financial viability of homes.
+It also places increased strain on an already pressurised personal care market, which is already being seen in the number of much larger packages of care that are being requested.
+Day services are badly impacted, with many either unable to reopen in the short term or needing to change their business model, with attendant increased demand in other sectors.
+Supported Living environments are also under pressure due to reduced activity and risk of infection transmission.
+Providers are reporting wider impact of Covid e.g. on availability of and cost of insurance.
+There will be further pressure on prices for this, PPE and other business costs.
+Summary of C ontrols and Mitigat ions:- Amber Develop an understanding of demand for care home and personal care placements during the pandemic (January to June).
 Amber Scenario planning to understand the likely impact of future demand on the market.
 Red Revised requirements to be included in the Market Position Statement refresh and Sufficiency Assessment due in September.
 Red On-going market management work to reshape market to meet future requirements.
-Red Future demand Covid-19 l modelling requi red, accounting for (where pos sible) potential im pact of any futur e phases of
+Red Future demand Covid-19 modelling requi red, accounting for (where p ossible) potential im pact of any f uture phases of